-Walk-in Centres provide free health care for non-life threatening injuries and illnesses to anyone who is over 2 years of age.
+Walk-in Centres provide free health care for non-life threatening injuries and illnesses to anyone who is over one year of age.
 The centres are open 7 days a week, including Christmas Day and New Year’s Day between 7.30am and 10pm.
 You don’t need to make an appointment, as the name says, just walk on in.

-We also provide a dedicated COVID-19 Clinic at the Garran Surge Centre for people who have tested positive for COVID-19 and need non-urgent care.
+We also provide a dedicated COVID-19 Clinic for people who have tested positive for COVID-19 and need non-urgent care.

 About this service